Virus5600/Deep-Learning-Finals/README.md

 ### CPU

 For the CPU experimentation, it was done in a work-computer with **Intel i5-11400H** that has **32 GB of RAM**.
 GPU isn't utilize despite the fact that it is loaded with an **MVIDIA GeForce RTX 3050 Ti**.

+Due to long training time per strategy, this platform was limited to a single run per strategy, resulting to a total of only 4 runs.
+(See Scope and Limitations of the paper).

 **NOTES:**